-At my time in the Potter household, I slept on Lily's floor; we had the greatest chats until 2 am.
+During my time in the Potter household, I slept on Lily's floor, which was wonderful.
+We had the greatest chats until 2 am.
 I have a hard time going to sleep most times, but there I was so tired I slept like a stone.
 One morning, Rose suddenly burst out of her room and called to me.

 "Cass," she exclaimed breathlessly, "come on, we've got something for you."

 I followed her down to the lawn, where Kendra, James, Lily and Teddy were gathered.

 Teddy smiled at me.
 "Cassia, guess what we dug out of the closet."